 A few things have been happening lately, and they’re inspiring some changes in how I approach sharing our life online.

 A few months back, I woke to a friend’s comment tagging me in the Instagram post by a baby food brand.
 A major, household, parent-centric brand.
 There in the post was my child staring back at me.
-The photo was: taken from my blog without my permission (strike 1), photoshopped (strike 2), of my minor child – again no permission (MAJOR strike 3), and even if I could have seen past all of that, I wasn’t so much as credited in the caption or a comment.
-My mama blood boiled, I worked to get the post removed from their feed (and an apology was issued — but seriously, WHO is running their social media that they think is acceptable?).
+The photo was: taken from my blog without my permission (strike 1), photoshopped (strike 2), of my minor child – again no permission (MAJOR strike 3).
+My mama blood boiled and I worked to get the post removed from their feed (and an apology was issued — but seriously, WHO is running their social media that they think is acceptable?).
 I ultimately got around to being frustrated with MYSELF that the content was out there in the first place to be misused.

 I won’t pretend for a second that I’m any “big” blogger, but over the years, I’ve experienced strangers ask if I’m my blog name (much more common than my actual name ha).
 I always kind of laughed it off and figured it’s par for the course when you put so much of your life online.
 Then we had our son, and as babies do, he changed rapidly from month to month these early years.
 He now has hit that stretch where he still looks quite similar now as he did a full year ago, and thus he’s easier to recognize.
 Something we’ve learned as we’ve had a couple encounters where people who’ve never met him (innocently enough) remark that they know him, and even call him by name.
 While we KNOW these people mean nothing but good, this recognition coupled with our son’s instant bestie status with EVERYONE, for lack of a better term, freaked me out.